College of Health Sciences

 Accreditation

 Graduation from a physical therapist education program accredited by The Commission on Accreditation in Physical Therapy Education (CAPTE) is necessary for eligibility to sit for the licensure examination, which is required in all states.
-Candidacy is considered to be an accredited status, as such the credits and degree earned from a program with Candidacy status are considered by CAPTE to be from an accredited program.
-Therefore, students in the charter (first) cohort should be eligible to take the licensure exam even if CAPTE withholds accreditation at the end of the candidacy period.
+Candidacy is considered to be an accredited status, as such the credits and degree earned from a program with Candidacy status are considered, by CAPTE, to be from an accredited program.
+Therefore, students in the charter (first) class should be eligible to take the licensure exam even if CAPTE withholds accreditation at the end of the candidacy period.
 That said, it is up to each state licensing agency, not CAPTE, to determine who is eligible for licensure.
-Information on licensing requirements should be directed to the Federation of State Boards of Physical Therapy (FSBPT) or specific state boards.
-A list of state boards and contact information is available on the FSBPT website.
+Information on licensing requirements should be directed to the Federation of State Boards of Physical Therapy (FSBPT; www.fsbpt.org) or specific state boards (a list of state boards and contact information is available on FSBPT's website).

 The Commission on Accreditation in Physical Therapy Education